MatijaPajenk/AnyChartSample/README.md

-# AnyChartSample
+# AnyChartSample 📈

-# Zakaj
+## Zakaj? 🤔

-AnyChart Android Chart je knjižnica za vizualizacijo podatkov za preprosto ustvarjanje interaktivnih grafikonov v aplikacijah za Android.
+[AnyChart Android Chart](https://github.com/AnyChart/AnyChart-Android) je knjižnica za vizualizacijo podatkov za preprosto ustvarjanje interaktivnih grafikonov v aplikacijah za Android.
 Deluje na API-ju 19+ (Android 4.4) in ima na desetine vgrajenih vrst grafikonov.
+Knjižnico sem izbral zaradi zanimivega načina prikaza podatkov in enostavne uporabe.

-# Prednosti
+## Prednosti ✅

 - Enostavna uporaba
 - Podpira več vrst grafikonov
 - Podpira interaktivne funkcije
+- Zanimiv način prikaza podatkov

-# Slabosti
+## Slabosti ❌

 - Zadnja sprememba pred enim letom
+- Številni odprti issue-ji

-# Licenca
+## Licenca 📜

 [© AnyChart.com - JavaScript charts](https://www.anychart.com/)

+### Is AnyChart free?

+"The **source is open** but the license is not free, you have to obtain a license for a fee for **commercial applications**.
+Also, AnyChart offers educational and non-profit licenses for our Web Charting Components.
+The trial version will work as long as you need it, we don't put any time limitations on our trials."

-# Število zvezdic, sledilcev, forkov
+## Število zvezdic, sledilcev, forkov

 ![GitHub stars](https://img.shields.io/github/stars/AnyChart/AnyChart-Android?style=social)